dgijsbers/final/README.md

 This project takes JSON data from the Dog CEO API to send emails to a user with a link to a new picture of new dog.

-The database used that will need to be created is titled "demgijsfinalproject" and the title of the project is "final" so to run is: python final.py runserver
+The database used that will need to be created is titled "demgijsfinalapp" and the title of the project is "final" so to run is: python final.py runserver

 This will open a form on the localhost for a user to enter a username for "Dog-A-Day" and their email address so that they are emailed the picture.
 The starting URL is "localhost:5000/" and this should open a login page, with options to log out or register a new account.